prebid/Prebid.js/dev-docs/show-prebid-ads-on-amp-pages.md

 #### 6. Implement `draw3p`, the integration point with AMP

+`draw3p` is the integration point between AMP and content in third-party iframes (which is what this page is).

 In the page's body, implement the `draw3p` function as shown below.
+This implementation should work even on pages that have multiple AMP ad types.

+{: .alert.alert-danger :}
-Don't forget to add the arrays showing the ad networks used and the domains allowed to load this file in an iframe.
+Don't forget to add the required arrays at the end of the function showing the ad networks used and the domains allowed to load this file in an iFrame.
+You **must** add all `amp-ad` types on page to the `draw3p` array, even if they are not being used with Prebid demand.

-`draw3p` is the integration point between AMP and content in third-party iframes (which is what this page is).

 For an example showing how `draw3p` is used, see [this AMP test](https://dfp-amp-testing-1185.appspot.com/amp_tests/dfp-3p-iframe.html).